Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Houston vs. Auburn: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 1 seed Houston Cougars (32-3) and the No. 9 seed Auburn Tigers (21-12) square off in the NCAA Tournament second round, both looking to earn a trip to the Sweet 16 of the Midwest Region bracket when they meet on Saturday at Legacy Arena at BJCC, beginning at 7:10 PM.
-Houston is a 5.5-point favorite in the Round of 32 matchup, which airs on TBS.
-The matchup has an over/under of 131.5 points.
+The No. 1 seed from the Midwest Region bracket, the Houston Cougars (32-3), face the No. 9 seed Auburn Tigers (21-12) on Saturday with a spot in the Sweet 16 of the NCAA Tournament on the line.
+Houston has been installed as a 5.5-point favorite to win this second round matchup, which starts at 7:10 PM on TBS.
+The point total in the matchup is set at 131.5.

 Houston vs. Auburn Odds & Info